-Then, use small bits of tapes and secure the lights in place by taping the small gaps between each small LED light.
+Then, use small bits of tape and secure the lights in place by tapping the small gaps between each small LED light.

 If you want dimmer lighting, this is the time to use strips of parchment paper and then tape them over the lights.

 When you’re done, just plug the strip into the power adapter and you’re good to go.

 See?
 It’s cheap, quick, and easy.

 2. DIY LED Soft Light Panel